remcokranenburg/rde/wm/README.md

 # RDE WM

-Based on Anvil, a WM that behaves like Windows.
+Based on Anvil, `wm` is a window manager that behaves like Windows.

 ## Dependencies